Build Overview

 Sorcery Ward and Evasion Scaling

-Sorcery Ward is the defensive centerpiece of this build in endgame.
+Sorcery Ward is the defensive cornerstone of this build in the endgame.
 This node grants a massive damage absorption bubble that protects against fire, cold, lightning, physical, and chaos damage from hits.
-The size of this bubble scales directly with the character’s total Evasion, which is why the passive tree reorients massively toward Evasion from mid-progression onward.
+The size of this bubble scales directly with the character’s total evasion, which is why the passive tree shifts heavily toward evasion from the mid-progression point onward.

 Evasion nodes work similarly to life nodes in PoE 1: they directly increase the size of the

-Sorcery Ward bubble, turning Evasion into a true effective health pool.
-This is why pure Evasion armor bases become priority in endgame, particularly body armor which has the biggest impact on total Evasion.
+Sorcery Ward bubble, turning evasion into a true effective life pool.
+This is why pure evasion armor bases become a priority in the endgame, especially the body armour which has the greatest impact on total evasion.

 Atlas Strategy

-The recommended Atlas tree for this Permafrost Bolts Witchhunter build is split into two main axes.
-On the left side, Essences and Harvest offer reliable crafting power in early league and allow for gradual improvement of crafts, jewels, and Evasion gear.
-This build benefits enormously from small incremental improvements, so the consistent value of crafting is essential.
+The recommended atlas tree for this build splits into two main axes.
+On the left side, Essences and Harvest provide reliable crafting power early in the league and allow you to progressively upgrade your crafts, jewels, and evasion gear.
+This build benefits greatly from small incremental improvements, so the consistent value of crafting is essential.

 On the right side, dense mechanics like Abyss, Breach, and Legion are ideal.
 These mechanics spawn clustered monsters, which is perfect for